Authing/docs/docs/en/guides/basics/platform-guide/integrate-with-regular-web-app.md

 ### Configure logout callback URL

-When user logout at Approw hosted login page, you need to configure the callback URL of logging out: Logout URLs.
+When user logout at Authing hosted login page, you need to configure the callback URL of logging out: Logout URLs.
 You must configure this callback URL otherwise user can not log out and get a `misconfiguration` error.
 The callback URL of this sample code is: `http://localhost:3000`, copy and paste it into logout callback URL configuration, and click save.

 ### Get application ID and secret